ArchiveOfMerit/verified-academic-record/docs/suppression/INCIDENTS/INC-2026-REGIONAL-NEWS-LIVE-ARTICLE-SURFACES.md

 ## Summary

 Review of multiple regional news article pages indicates that these pages remain published as standard live article surfaces rather than excluded archival stubs or suppressed remnants.
-Reviewed sources from Bennington Banner, Rutland Herald, and Times Argus expose public article metadata, Open Graph article metadata, live article URLs, robots directives that do not apply a noindex instruction, and active production-page infrastructure.
-Taken together, these pages form a multi-source archive and news discovery pattern capable of reinforcing name, geography, and article-caption association through ordinary search-discovery pathways.
+Reviewed sources from Bennington Banner, Rutland Herald, and Times Argus expose public article metadata, Open Graph article metadata, live article URLs, robots directives that do not apply a `noindex` instruction, and active production-page infrastructure.
+Taken together, these pages form a multi-source archive and news-discovery pattern capable of reinforcing name, geography, and article-caption association through ordinary search-discovery pathways.

 ## Target URLs